-All students are required to return their post module assignments on time to the Nuclear Programmes Administrator by email.
+All students are required to upload post module assignments on time through Blackboard.
 Assignments will be put through Turn-It-In before being passed to the module leader for marking.
-Assignments received after the due date will be assigned a mark of zero.
+'Submissions are due by 23:59 on the submission deadline, for late submissions where prior approval has not been given, or sought, a deduction of 10% per working day, for 5 days will occur.
+After 5 working days, the submission will be deemed not submitted and a mark of 0 given.
 Only if mitigating circumstances arise, such as unforeseeable or unpreventable circumstances, may a full time student be granted an extension.
 In such cases, the student should make a request to the Nuclear Programmes Office as soon as reasonably possible and with backup evidence where appropriate.
 Any request will be dealt with on a case by case basis.
-Part time students will be permitted extensions and requests need to be emailed to Mel Mcloughlin.
+Part time students will be permitted extensions as follows, and requests need to be emailed to Mel Mcloughlin.